Leading Edge Inflatable Kite Setup in 7 Simple Steps

 Kite Wind Range

-As you can see, as the wind speed goes up, the kite size comes down.
+As the wind speed goes up, the kite size comes down.
 You’ll also notice that different sized kites can be used in the same wind strength.
-That is because each kite has a wind range, which is effectively a range of wind speed in which a kite can be safely flown.
+That is because each kite has a wind range.
 For example, a 9 meter can be ridden in anything from 15 to 30 knots.
-This varies with each type of kite, as the wind range is influenced by the canopy profile and the bridle system.
+This varies with each type of kite, influenced by the canopy profile and the bridle system.
 Bow kites have a good wind range, partly because the shape of the kite allows for a lot of de-power from the bar.
-C kites on the other hand, partly due to their narrow wing tips, have a much reduced de-power function, and therefore don’t have such high wind ranges; they are designed to be flown more from the board then the bar.
+C kites on the other hand, partly due to their narrow wing tips, have a much reduced de-power function, and therefore don’t have such high wind ranges.

 Rider’s Weight